Painting Native Birds with Watercolours

 What facilities are on site?

-Toilets (including disabled), baby change table, wide double door entrance into centre, function room, large foyer and patio area, small meeting room and fully equipped kitchen with commercial dishwasher.
+Toilets (including disabled), baby change table, wide double door entrance into centre, function room, foyer,small meeting room and fully equipped kitchen with dishwasher.
+The community centre is located within the Community Hub which includes the Gumeracha Town Hall and Gumeracha library.

 Is there disabled access?